quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part87_Thermal_Soaring.md

 :p What does the transition part of an option model involve?
 ??x
-The transition part of an option model defines how a state \( s \) evolves into another state \( s' \) based on the chosen action or option.
+The transition part of an option model defines how a state $s $ evolves into another state$s'$ based on the chosen action or option.
 This is essential for calculating the future states in a hierarchical policy, which can significantly improve planning efficiency by allowing large jumps through time steps.

 ```java
 public class OptionModel {